balichowdry/pokemonApp/README.md

 **Overview** <br />
 This React Native application retrieves a list of Pokemon from a given API and stores the list persistently.
 Users can click on a Pokemon to view its details.
 The application utilizes React Native Redux Toolkit and RTK Query for state management and data fetching.
-Unit tests are provided for one screen to ensure reliability and correctness for now to show the unit testing example only.
+Unit tests are provided for both screens for now
 The app is designed with code separation, clean code principles, readability, and maintainability in mind.
-Still, because of time constraints, some improvements can be done like slicing of API for each screen.
+Due to time constraints, some improvements can be done like slicing of API for each screen.

 **Components**
 App Component <br />